-During the quarter under review, the slowdown in the economy had a serious effect on the overall advertising market.
-While TV and other mass media suffered, we endeavored to win advertising by further strengthening our collaboration with advertising companies and making sales proposals that match client needs.
+During the period under review, the slowdown in the economy had an increasingly large effect on the overall advertising market.
+Amid these circumstances, we endeavored to win advertising by further strengthening our collaboration with advertising companies and making sales proposals that match client needs.